Studying abroad: What should you bring? - Packing list

 - Gloves or mittens

 Remember also to bring face masks, as these may be mandatory to wear in public or in shops in many countries.
-Ideally, bring cotton masks that you can wash, but disposable paper masks will also work.
+Check in advance if you need FFP2 or surgical masks, or if a cloth mask is also sufficient.

 - Smartphone with charger